RasyaRazaqaSetiawan/RasyaRazaqaSetiawan/README.md

 ###

 <p align="left">Hello!
-My name Rasya Razaqa Setiawan, i'm 17 years old, and a student at a vocational high school specializing in software engineering.
+I'm Rasya Razaqa Setiawan, 17 years old, and a student at a vocational high school specializing in software engineering.
 I have a passion for creating dynamic and user-friendly web applications.</p>

 ###